top of page

 THE TISH

+Just as pre-bridal reception, Tish is a gathering of the groom, his family, and close friends to celebrate the joyous occasion of his wedding.
+It's a time to come together, share stories, sing, and drink some schnapps (a traditional Jewish liquor).
 But the tish is more than just a party.
 It's also a time for the groom to receive blessings and words of encouragement from his loved ones.
 This tradition goes back centuries and is a way to show support and love to the groom on his big day.

 During the tish, the groom will sit at a table, surrounded by his closest friends and family members.
 The table is typically covered with a white tablecloth, symbolizing purity and innocence.
 The groom may also wear a kittel, a traditional white robe worn on special occasions.
 As guests arrive, they will take a seat and wait for the groom to arrive.
 Once he does, the rabbi will lead the group in singing and prayers.
 The groom will then deliver a dvar Torah, or a lesson from the Torah, before receiving blessings from his father and other family members.
 The tish is a beautiful and emotional experience, filled with laughter, tears, and joy.
 It's a time to honor tradition and celebrate love, and it's a moment that the groom and his loved ones will remember for a lifetime.

-✨DID YOU KNOW?
+DID YOU KNOW?
 COLORS SYMBOLISM

 In Jewish weddings, colors play an essential role in the overall aesthetics of the ceremony.
 Each color represents different meanings and has specific symbolism.
+White, for instance, represents purity and innocence, which is why it is commonly used for the bride's dress.
+Red symbolizes love and passion, and it is frequently incorporated into the floral arrangements or as an accent color in the wedding decorations.

 Gold is also a prevalent color in Jewish weddings as it represents wealth and abundance.
 It is often used for the wedding band, chuppah, and other wedding accessories.
 Blue is another popular color that represents the divine and is frequently used in the design of the ketubah or the wedding contract.
 Green symbolizes growth and new beginnings and is often included in the floral arrangements or as a backdrop for the chuppah.